gcblauth/kplvms/README.md

 + Improve logging options
 + Create optional backup testing/hashing function
 + Incorporate Guest VM database/cache write to disk before snapshot
-+ Integrate with rsyncsnaphot (by far one of the best backup scripts out there www.github.com/rsyncsnapshot )
++ Integrate with rsnaphot or rsyncnapshot (great backup scripts https://github.com/rsnapshot/rsnapshot and https://github.com/Stonyx/RSyncSnapshot)
-+ Integrate with pixz (such an great idea for multithreaded highly compressed tape archiving www.github.com/pixz )
++ Integrate with pixz (such an great idea for multithreaded highly compressed tape archiving www.github.com/vasi/pixz )
 + Create an anonynous stats for usage and benchmarks
 + Separate config files
 + Create small db with operations and stats
 + Create alert system
 + Set backup function for the hypervisor itself (backup mdadm info, luks headers, config files, disk/partition mappings, ecc)
 + Measure impact with different configurations

+# Disclaimer

+This script is free software.
+You can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 (or at your option any later version) as published by The Free Software Foundation.

+This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+If you did not received a copy of the GNU General Public License along with this script see http://www.gnu.org/copyleft/gpl.html or write to The Free Software Foundation, 675 Mass Ave, Cambridge, MA 02139, USA.